rigratz/Area51Game/README.md

 Group project for TCSS491 Computational Worlds.

-If you attempt to play the game and the browser won't load, please let me know.
-It may be an issue with the server it connects to for saving and loading, which I don't have access to.
-If the server is down, those features may need to be disabled to allow playability.
+If you experience any crashes, bugs, or anything out of the ordinary please let me know (rigratz@uw.edu).
+Game save functionality was recently removed because it used a server I have no access to and was therefore unreliable.

 Playable Link: http://rigratz.github.io/TCSS491GoldOne/
+(It may take a while to load.)

 Game Trailer: https://www.youtube.com/watch?v=xgxC1cRoe7Y